browserengineering/book/book/layout.md

 vertically.
-But elements like `<p>` and `<h1>` contain text and lay that text out horizontally in lines.[^in-english] Abstracting a bit, there are two *layout modes*, two ways an element can be laid out relative to its children:[^or-equivalently] block layout and inline layout.
+But elements like `<p>` and `<h1>` contain text and lay that text out horizontally in lines.[^in-english] Abstracting a bit, there are two *layout modes*, two ways an element can be laid out relative to its children: block layout and inline layout.

 [^in-english]: In European languages, at least!

-[^or-equivalently]: In CSS, the layout mode is set by the `display` property.
-The oldest CSS layout modes, like `inline` and `block`, are set on the children instead of the parent, which leads to hiccups like anonymous block boxes.
-Newer properties like `inline-block`, `flex`, and `grid` are set on the parent.
-This chapter uses the newer, less confusing convention, even though it's actually implementing inline and block layout.

 We've already got `BlockLayout` for block layout.
 And actually, we've already got inline layout too: it's just the text layout we've been